Justype/modules/README.md

 How to set your own custom modulefile? see the next section.

-## How does modules work?
+## How does module work?

-You can config the environment variables in modulefile.
+You can config the environment variables in modulefile, using `setenv`, `prepend-path`, `append-path`, etc.

+- When you run `module load <app>/<version>`, it will set the environment variables defined in the modulefile.
+- When you run `module unload <app>/<version>`, it will unset the environment variables defined in the modulefile.

 ### Environment Modules